-Why Breakouts Can Happen with New Products
+Why Reactions Can Happen with New Products

-A purge usually:
+A skin’s adaptation phase usually:

 - Begins shortly after starting a product with active ingredients